SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Generates a link that leads to a webpage version of an email.

 ## within
-Returns true if a value is within a list
-Parameters:
-- list(list) A list to check if the value is in.

 ## |abs
 Return the absolute value of the argument.